-Ensure Your Home Purchase Offer is Accepted With A VA Loan Review
+Ensure Your Offer is Accepted With Our VA Loan Review

 Avoid Homes in Poor Condition

-One cardinal rule is: all homes to be financed by a VA loan must be in move-in ready condition.
-The condition of an acceptable home is specified in the minimum property requirements for a VA loan.
 Unfortunately, this sometimes makes sellers nervous.
-So, you should go for homes that require very minimal repairs.
+So, you should make offers for homes that require minimal repairs.
 This means the kitchen, plumbing, roofing and other vital parts of the home must be in good repair and functioning properly.
-Remember that before your VA loan is finally approved, it will be inspected and appraised by a VA approved appraiser.

 Make a Competitive Offer

 VA loans to purchase a home now enjoy better acceptance because the transaction process is much easier than it used to be.
-To obtain more detailed information about your eligibility and the procedure you should take to ensure that you can easily buy a suitable home with your VA loan, consult a HomePromise VA loan specialist today.
+To obtain more detailed information about your VA loan eligibility and the procedure you should take to ensure that you can easily buy a suitable home with your VA loan home benefit, consult a HomePromise VA loan specialist today.